Legal Methods and Restrictions

 Restrictions

-It is unlawful to have in possession a firearm, bow, axe, saw, or any tree climbing device when chasing raccoons outside of the firearms season.
+It shall be unlawful to use for the purpose of chasing or taking a raccoon a firearm, bow, or crossbow, and have in possession an axe, saw, or any tree climbing device while hunting during this chase season.
 Possession shall include, but not be limited to, having these devices in or on one’s person, vehicle, or conveyance while engaged in the act of chasing.
-(See exception for valid concealed handgun permit holders.)

 Skunk